The Missing Chapter in the Brochure on the “Pink Promises”

 Unacceptable Practices

-Racism Against Patients with Immigrant Backgrounds
+Discrimination Against Patients with Immigrant Backgrounds

-Manipulation and Delay of Complaints
+Manipulation and Obstruction of Complaints

-Manipulation and Distortion of Medical Reports
+Manipulation and Distortion of Medical Records

 Psychological and Social Coercion